Open Game SDK

 Manage player rewards with methods for listing, claiming, and checking status.

-Retrieves a list of rewards available to the player.
+Fetches a list of rewards available to the player.

 Parameters: